Skip to main content

 Citrix Specific Options

-The following will only appear with type Citrix connections.
+The following options are specific to Citrix-type connections.
 Citrix SUTs are only available on Windows platforms and require the Citrix Workspace App.
 For more information on Eggplant's Citrix integration, including the Citrix Workspace App, please visit our Eggplant Gateway documentation here.

 Citrix Options